borisdev/resume/resume.md

 - I assigned Jira issues to engineers.
 - 1:1 meetings with the VP of Engineering.
 - After one engineer left to another company, I stepped in to refactor the inference server.
-- I organized the subject-matter expert embarrassment reviews
+- I organized the subject-matter expert embarrassment reviews.

-- To increase clarity, I crunched the knowledge of multiple experts into a working paper, which was continually shared at the weekly stand-ups to help others comprehend our progress.

 Managed the offshore annotators